 Best SSD for Macbook Pro 2012: Buying & Installation Guide

-Are you using a 2012 MacBook Pro and you want to upgrade the machine with an SSD (solid-state drive)?
+Are you using an old mid-2012 MacBook Pro and you want to upgrade the machine with an SSD (solid-state drive)?
 If yes, then this guide is for you.

 I'm going to share the best SSD for MacBook Pro and show you how to install it properly, so you waste no time and make no mistakes.

 P.S.
 I went with Crucial BX200 480GB SATA 2.5 Inch Internal SSD (see below for my purchase receipt), and I'm quite happy with the performance it has brought to my Mac.
-But, it is now a legacy product and Crucial has several new better options.
+But, it is now a legacy product and Crucial has several new better options like MX300 525GB.
 Yep, the SSD market changes fast.

-Here's a quick rundown of the best SSDs for MacBook Pro (as of December 2016).
+Here's a quick rundown of the best SSDs for mid-2012 MacBook Pros.

 275GB - 2TB